-8 Financial Implications
+8. Financial Implications

-- 8.1 There are no immediate financial implications. - 8.2 Whilst there are no direct financial implications arising from this report, it may lead to decisions being taken at a later date that may have costs attached, e.g. volunteer expenses.
+8.1 Whilst there are no direct financial implications arising from this report, it may lead to decisions being taken at a later date that may have costs attached, e.g. volunteer expenses.
 Any such costs will need to be managed within departmental resources at that time with due regard to the Council's medium term financial plan.